 *The emphasis is on helping Houstonians get back on their feet and get their homes and businesses repaired and usable.

-The City of Houston and other permitting jurisdictions have made adjustments to internal processes to assist project owners, contractors and architects in obtaining building permits as quickly as possible.Walk-ins are allowed in the Floodplain Management Office (FMO); just pull a flood damage ticket on the first floor.
-The FMO may need to do an inspection before issuing a permit depending on where property is located, the nature of the work and the completeness and reasonableness of the cost estimate.
-Please review with FMO if have any questions and you can check their website to see if property is located in a floodplain.
+The City of Houston and other permitting jurisdictions have made adjustments to internal processes to assist project owners, contractors, and architects in obtaining building permits as quickly as possible.Walk-ins are allowed in the Floodplain Management Office (FMO); just pull a flood damage ticket on the first floor.
+The FMO may need to do an inspection before issuing a permit depending on where the property is located, the nature of the work and the completeness and reasonableness of the cost estimate.
+Please review with FMO if have any questions and you can check their website to see if the property is located in a floodplain.

 FEMA has set up Disaster Recovery Centers and Houston Permitting Center staff are handing out basic permitting information at designated tables.
 Note: Cosmetic work involving painting, flooring, etc. does not require permits.

 HPC has extended business hours to close at 7pm instead of 5pm and will add Saturdays if needed.
 Please check the City of Houston Permitting Center website for more information.

 HPC’s intention is to focus first on ‘Repairing Houston,’ with resources available at One-Stop to meet demand.
 Also, the HPC is expecting the go-ahead soon to roll out mobile and regional based One-Stop centers in the hardest-hit areas.